 To Beginning Writers

 First a caveat: I am probably the wrong person to ask for this advice.
 I stumbled into this line of work without any proper planning in the early 1990s, when journalism was a very different industry.
-The answer to “How do I become a science writer?” is not equivalent to “How did you become a science writer?”
+The question “How do I become a science writer?” is not equivalent to “How did you become a science writer?”